Complete your bachelor’s honours degree in interior design from the comfort of your own home with KLC’s groundbreaking online structured course

 Student Finance England

 This is a government loan to help pay for university or college tuition fees and to help with living costs.
-Non Degree holding applicants may be able to borrow £4,625 per year towards the cost of a course – you start repaying once you earn over a certain amount.
+Non Degree holding applicants may be able to borrow £4,625 per year towards the cost of a course for all 5 years – you start repaying once you earn over a certain amount.
+This covers the whole of the course fee which is set per level (approximately 18 months).

 To check your eligibility and to start your application, please visit the Student Finance website.
 Our UK provider number is 10008325.